BelfDev/homely/backend/api/README.md

 Assuming you are at the root of the project directory:

 ### 1) **Get the .env file**
-   Ensure you get the `.env` file from the main author before proceeding.
+   Ensure you get the `.env` and `.env.docker` files from the main author before proceeding.
 This file contains essential environment variables.

-   Example `.env`:
+   Example `.env` and `.env.docker`:
    ```bash
     FLASK_APP=something-1
     JWT_SECRET_KEY=something-2